snicholas/docs/the_speddish_orbis/PRIVACY_POLICY.md

 We may use Your Personal Data to contact You with newsletters, marketing or promotional materials and other information that may be of interest to You.
 You may opt-out of receiving any, or all, of these communications from Us by following the unsubscribe link or instructions provided in any email We send or by contacting Us.

+## Account Deletion

+We provide you with the ability to delete your account and all associated data directly within the app.
+To delete your account:

+1. Open the app and navigate to **Settings**
+2. Scroll to the **Account** section
+3. Tap on **"Delete Account"** (red button with trash icon)
+4. Confirm the deletion in the warning dialog
+5. Your account and all associated data will be permanently deleted

+**What gets deleted:**
+- Your Firebase Authentication account
+- User profile and settings
+- All game progress and scores
+- Museum exhibits and idle game progress
+- Exploration progress (fog of world data, active expeditions, discovered sectors)
+- Leaderboard entries
+- Score history
+- Any other data stored in our database

+**Note:** This action is permanent and cannot be undone.
+For security reasons, if you haven't signed in recently (within the last 5 minutes), you may be asked to sign out and sign back in before you can delete your account.

+If you are unable to delete your account through the app, you may contact us at info@nicholas-spadaro.it for assistance.

 ## GDPR Privacy

 ### Legal Basis for Processing Personal Data under GDPR